Ivana Milivojevic Slote, Ph.D.

 Making your first appointment

-Online sessions are available and recommended during COVID 19 epidemic.
-You can call or e-mail Liberties Psychotherapy to make your first appointment.
+You can call or e-mail Liberties Psychotherapy to make your first appointment for either in-person or online session.
 GP referrals are welcome, but you can also make an appointment directly.
 From the moment you get in touch, everything you say is absolutely confidential.

 Sessions are usually arranged on weekly basis and last up to 50min.